tezedge/tezedge-docs/contents/get-started/quick-start.md

 * OpenSUSE ( 15.1, 15.2 )
 * CentOS ( 6, 7, 8 )

-If you are missing support for your favorite linux distribution on a poll request at [tezos-opam-builder](https://github.com/simplestaking/tezos-opam-builder) project.
+If you are missing support for your favorite linux distribution, submit a on a poll request at [tezos-opam-builder](https://github.com/simplestaking/tezos-opam-builder) project.

 Running the node
 ------------

-**5. Running Tezedge node manually**
+**5. Running the TezEdge node manually**

 The node can built through the `cargo build` or `cargo build --release`, be aware, release build can take much longer to compile. environment variable `SODIUM_USE_PKG_CONFIG=1` mus be set.
 Put together, node can be build, for example, like this: